ArsThaumaturgis/Panda3DTutorial.io/tutorial/prologue.markdown

 The assets for the tutorial
 -

 This tutorial makes use of a variety of assets, from a variety of sources.

-The location for each asset should be as indicated in the tutorial-code that loads it, with paths assumed to be relative to the root-directory of the project on your system.
+The intended location for each asset should be as indicated in the tutorial-code that loads it, with paths assumed to be relative to the root-directory of the project on your system.

 So that you can build the tutorial game yourself, let me link to them here.